pablomartan/travel-app/README.md

 - some weather information (max and min temp averages for *current week* and the weather of *today*; the weatherbit API free plan is so limited that you can't query for the dates of the trip)

+**Update**
+As of jan 31, 2023 the app can save trip cards into localStorage and delete them, acting more like a tasklist.

 ## How to use it
 You will need to instal the dependencies and the build the project.
 First, you